9 Classes Every Medical Assisting School Should Teach

 Patient Care

-Most medical assisting programs will have a class about the proper way to take care of patients and how best to explain common procedures.
+Most Medical Assistant Programs will have a class about the proper way to take care of patients and how best to explain common procedures.
 Patient care classes are important because they will teach you skills in reviewing patient charts, records management, basic front office skills, working with patients, and often common medical terminology is discussed.

 Pharmacology